Costs & Fees

 Chapter 7 Attorney Fees

 The legal fees that an attorney can charge for handling a Chapter 7 case vary depending on the attorney’s office, and the complexity of the case.
 The fee that I charge for filing a Chapter 7 case starts at $1,000.
-That fee can be reduced in certain circumstances to as low as $750 if your case is expected to be a “no asset” case, and if you are below the median income in Georgia.
+That fee can be reduced in certain circumstances.
 The Chapter 7 attorney fee includes all the services described in the Chapter 7 Process section of this web site.

 If a creditor files a lawsuit against you in the Bankruptcy Court (called an “adversary proceeding”), seeking the determination that some or all of your debts are not dischargeable, that work will require an additional fee agreement.